tednaleid/blog/docs/_posts/2021-05-02-kafka-topic-partitioning-replication.markdown

 ## How are Kafka Topics structured?

 Kafka topics hold a series of ordered events (also called records).
-The `mango` record is the oldest and `pear` is the newest.
-Any new records would be added after `pear`.
+The `mango` record is the oldest and `cherry` is the newest.
+Any new records would be added after `cherry`.

 ![Kafka Topic](/images/2021/05/kafka_topic.png "Kafka Topic"){: .center-image }